 Left Hand held themselves to a very high standard for the seasonal, and you the beer drinker, is the winner for their efforts.
 Peanut Butter Milk Stout is crafted.
 Meaningful.
 And worth the money.

 Now you can taste the result of their hard work across the brewery’s distribution footprint this month.
 This beer is adjunct hope in dark beer form, in and increasingly muddy, sludgy world of pastry beers.
 2020 is tasting good already.

 PIC: Beer Street Journal

-NoDa Captain Peanut Butter’s Chocolate Revenge, an imperial porter brewed with cocoa nibs and peanut butter graces the brewery’s taproom on Tuesday.
-You can’t go wrong with chocolate and peanut butter.
+The Charlotte, North Carolina based brewery touts this release as the “The chocolatey-est, most peanut buttery” version of this beer to date.
+NoDa Captain Peanut Butter’s Chocolate Revenge is an imperial porter brewed with cocoa nibs and peanut butter.
+You really can’t go wrong with chocolate and peanut butter.